railtoolkit/schema/doc/Rolling-Stock.md

 ### Attributes in "simplified_characteristics"

-When using `model_fidelity: "simplified_characteristics"`, the following attributes define the basic motion parameters of a train:
+When using `model_fidelity: "simplified"`, the following attributes define the basic motion parameters of a train:

 | Attributes           | Necessity | Description |
 | -------------------- | --------- | ----------- |